lasdf1234/en/documentation/Storage-and-CDN/Object-Storage-Service/SDK-Reference/Java-SDK/Quick-Start.md

 ## Create Bucket

-Storage space (Bucket) is OSS global naming space, (being equivalent to the container of data), which can store several files (Objects).
+Bucket is OSS global naming space, (being equivalent to the container of data), which can store several objects.
 The following codes demonstrate how to create a Bucket:
 ```
 // 创建bucket
 String bucketName = "<your-bucket-name>";